 Browser integration

-You can have that.
+You can have it.
 There are extensions for Firefox and Chrome:

 - Browserpass - native messaging, works well